Joyful

 I picked this up because when asked on NYE what word I want to describe 2022 when I look back in a year, I responded with “joyful”.
 Everyone else in my family laughed because -duh!- who doesn’t want a more joyful life?
 But, I decided if I can use that word to guide my year, I would be doing alright.

-This book is all about ordinary things creating extrodianary happiness 🌈
+This book is all about ordinary things creating extraordinary happiness 🌈

-The quotes that Ingrid compiles alone from philosophers and artists on joy are enough of a reason to recommend this book.
+The quotes that Ingrid compiles from philosophers and artists on joy alone are enough to recommend this book.

 This book had me daydreaming of things that brought me joy.
 Even on the coldest, dreariest day, there is a way to squeeze out some joy.